Fuzerius/TidyTuesday-projects/2024/2024-02-27/readme.md

 # Tidy Tuesday Project #1 LEAP DAY
 Happy Leap Day!
 This week's data comes from the [February 29](https://en.wikipedia.org/wiki/February_29) article on Wikipedia.
+The page contains events, birth, or death of the famous person that happened on February 29.

 ### Data Dictionary